How to Set Up ShipStation Shipping on WooCommerce

 The fast path: hand it to an AI agent

-- “Set up ShipStation from scratch.
-Here are my v2 API key and secret.
-We ship from 215 Clayton St, San Francisco 94117.
-Before you turn on live rates, audit my catalog for missing weight or dimensions, recommend a starter box set from what I actually sell, and prove rates come back with a real quote.
+• “Set up ShipStation from scratch.
+Here is my v2 API key.
+We ship from 10000 Clayton St, San Francisco, 94117.
+Before you turn on live rates, audit my catalogue for missing weight or dimensions, recommend a starter box set from what I actually sell, and prove rates come back with a real quote.
 Ask me one question at a time.”

-- “Customers in some regions say no shipping options appear.
-Make the plugin active for both my US domestic zone and Rest of World, then show me the zone coverage table so I can confirm it’s attached where it needs to be.”
+• “Customers in some regions say no shipping options appear.
+Make the ShipStation Shipping PRO plugin active for both my US domestic zone and Rest of World, then show me the zone coverage table so I can confirm it’s attached where it needs to be.”

 Show live ShipStation rates at checkout

-This is the switch that actually turns rates on: the plugin has to be attached as a shipping method on every zone you sell to.
-With that in place, a buyer enters an address, the plugin packs the cart into your configured boxes, sends the parcel and destination to ShipStation, and gets real carrier prices back.
-Those show up as shipping options, the same numbers ShipStation quotes you when you buy the label.
-If rates appear for some customers but not others, a zone is missing the method, and the zones situation further down has the command to fix it.
+This is the switch that actually turns rates on: the ShipStation Shipping PRO plugin has to be added as a shipping method on every shipping zone you sell to.
+With that in place, a buyer enters an address, the plugin packs the products into your configured boxes, sends the parcel and destination to ShipStation, and gets real carrier prices back through the ShipStation API.
+Those shipping rates show up as shipping options, the same numbers ShipStation quotes you when you buy the shipping labels.
+If shipping rates appear for some customers but not others, one of your shipping zones is likely missing the ShipStation shipping method.
+The AI prompt below will help you identify the affected shipping zone and guide you through fixing the issue.

 A few settings tidy it up.
-Cap how many options appear so buyers aren’t staring at a dozen choices (maxShippingRates), rename services so they read clearly, and add a handling fee or percentage markup when the margins call for it.
+Limit how many shipping options appear so buyers aren’t staring at a dozen choices (maxShippingRates), rename shipping services so they read clearly, and add a handling fee or percentage markup when the margins call for it.
 Rates render on both the classic checkout and the WooCommerce Blocks cart and checkout, and the whole thing is HPOS-aware.
 Run a marketplace like Dokan or WCFM?
-Rates can calculate from each vendor’s origin.
+Rates can be calculated from each vendor’s origin.
 Every checkout control is on the ShipStation Shipping PRO page.

 Verify it works, then go live